openstack/keystone/doc/source/admin/identity-bootstrap.rst

 user, and role in order to use normal user authentication through the API.

 The ``admin_token`` does not represent a user or explicit authorization of any kind.
-It is imperative that you disable the ``AdminTokenAuthMiddleware`` from your paste application pipelines after bootstrapping, especially in production deployments.
-Failure to remove this functionality exposes an additional attack vector and security risk.
+After bootstrapping, failure to remove this functionality exposes an additional attack vector and security risk.